linrunner/tlp-doc/installation/arch.rst

 then install the approriate package

 * **tp_smapi** *(Community)* – optional – External kernel module providing
-  battery charge thresholds and recalibration for ThinkPads before model year 2011 as well as specific :command:`tlp-stat -b` output until model year 2011
+  battery charge thresholds and recalibration for ThinkPads prior to the `Sandy Bridge` generation (2011) and specific :command:`tlp-stat -b` output up to that generation
 * **tp_smapi-lts** *(Community)* – optional – Use instead of `tp_smapi` when the
   LTS kernel is installed